 4. Stops Spyware

-In a data-driven world, a much-needed benefit of firewall security is stopping spyware from gaining access and getting into your systems.
+In a data-driven world, a much-needed benefit is stopping spyware from gaining access and getting into your systems.
 As systems become more complex and robust, the entry points criminals can use to gain access to your systems also increase.
 One of the most common ways unwanted people gain access is by employing spyware and malware—programs designed to infiltrate your systems, control your computers, and steal your data.
 Firewalls serve as an important blockade against these malicious programs.

 5. Promotes Privacy

-An overarching benefit of firewall security is the promotion of privacy.
+An overarching benefit is the promotion of privacy.
 By proactively working to keep your data and your customers' data safe, you build an environment of privacy that your clients can trust.
 No one likes their data stolen, especially when it is clear that steps could have been taken to prevent the intrusion.

 Additionally, upgraded data-protection systems can be a competitive advantage and a selling point to customers and clients.
 The benefit increases the more sensitive the data your company deals with.